ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 3. Expand the **Install an already signed certificate** section.

-4. Click the folder icon next to **Certificate file** and browse to your certificate file.
+4. Click the folder icon next to **certificate file** and browse to your certificate file.

 5. Click the folder icon next to **Key file** and select your key file.